|

 -

-Davdar was paid Youth Allowance (YA) because his visa stated he was 16 years of age
+Davdar was paid Youth Allowance (YA) because their visa stated they were 16 years of age

 -

-Davdar did not know his exact age as he had led a tribal existence before coming to Australia
+Davdar did not know their exact age due to living a tribal existence before coming to Australia

 -